Dinner is the definitive date.

 We don’t want you to start snogging in palaces, villages, cathedrals, lake views, and local tea shops.
 But when your date is in the toilet or away somewhere, you could quickly buy a souvenir and surprise them, ask the guide to mention them in a story, or leave a rose on their seat.
 We’re sure they’ll love the creativity.
 In fact we’ve even had some marriage proposals on some of our tours.

-You can book a Rabbie’s day tour from Edinburgh, Glasgow, Inverness, Dublin, and London throughout the year.
+You can book a Rabbie’s day tour from Edinburgh, Glasgow, Inverness, Aberdeen, Dublin, London and Manchester throughout the year.
 And if you want your loved one to pick the tour themselves, you could even get them a gift voucher.